sourcebox/tooro-editor/README.md

 # Töörö Editor

 Cross-platform sound editor for the [Fred's Lab Töörö](https://fredslab.net/en/tooro-module.php) hardware synthesizer.
+This application was developed in close cooperation with the manufacturer.

 ![Screenshot](screenshot.png)